wp-plugins/wordpress-tooltips/readme.txt

 5. Tooltips Edit/Delete/Update Panel In Back End

 == Changelog ==
+= Version 3.3.7 =
+Add tips in setting option page, so when you setting tooltips in admin area, you will get guide for each setting option you can find new guide tips at http://yourdomain.com/wp-admin/edit.php?post_type=tooltips&page=tooltipglobalsettings Have fun. :)

 = Version 3.3.5 =
 Expand our plugin for have ability to integrate other amazing themes/plugins/platforms for example wiki